IndexCompilerasmjit::VirtReg

 Virtual register id.

-uint32_t VirtReg::_virtSize = 0[¶]
+uint32_t VirtReg::_virt_size = 0[¶]

-uint8_t VirtReg::_alignment = 0[¶]
+uint8_t VirtReg::_weight = 0[¶]

-Virtual register alignment (for spilling).
+Virtual register weight.

-TypeId VirtReg::_typeId = TypeId::kVoid[¶]
+TypeId VirtReg::_type_id = TypeId::kVoid[¶]

-uint8_t VirtReg::_homeIdHint = BaseReg::kIdBad[¶]
+uint8_t VirtReg::_home_id_hint = Reg::kIdBad[¶]

 Home register hint for the register allocator (initially unassigned).

-int32_t VirtReg::_stackOffset = 0[¶]
+int32_t VirtReg::_stack_offset = 0[¶]

 Stack offset assigned by the register allocator relative to stack pointer (can be negative as well).

-ZoneString<16>VirtReg::_name {}[¶]
+ArenaString<16>VirtReg::_name {}[¶]

-RAWorkReg* VirtReg::_workReg = nullptr[¶]
+RAWorkReg* VirtReg::_work_reg = nullptr[¶]

 Reference to RAWorkReg, used during register allocation.